-You know what’s really cool?
-Taking bird’s-eye-view pictures.
+Do you know what’s really cool?
+Taking birds-eye-view pictures.
 Or Videos.
 And with IoT, this has become a lot easier, using drones.
 With the ability to take shots that would normally require much more money or setup time, drones allow companies big and small to get footage beyond comprehension.
 The applications of drones in AV range from landscaping advertising to sports events and so on.

 A Bright Future

-All of these changes and advancements mean that the role and expectations of AV companies is changing with them.
+All of these changes and advancements mean that the role and expectations of AV companies are changing with them.
 When looking for talent, a few specific skills need to be kept in mind.

 1) Knowledge of IT is no longer a perk, it’s a requirement.
 Being able to set up a network, or test the connections between devices is important.
 Integration doesn’t mean just physically setting up a system, it’s making sure all of the devices are talking to each other digitally.

 2) AV companies need to be looking for Information Security Analysts (read more on how to hire the best infosec analysts).
 With all the new forms of connectivity available, comes a host of new ways for information to be stolen or compromised.
 Security has to be a prime concern when we have multiple devices talking to each other and accessing data and personal information.